8 Marketing Plan Components for Long‑Term Success

 Whatever your content and social media strategies are, make sure they are tailored to your brand’s identity.
 Also, make sure your overall strategy and endgame are clear to everyone involved in executing the plan.

 Pro tip: Remember, you don't have to go it alone in terms of writing and editing.
 You can and should engage your staff, donors, and volunteers in the process of generating content.
 You can also get help from professional writers or a professional content marketing agency.

-4. Benchmarks for success
+4. Benchmarks for Success

 How will you measure your success in reaching your goals?
 You’ll want to keep track of what’s successfully attracting site visitors and converting those visitors into sales leads.

-- Is your number of customers growing?
+- Is your number of supporters growing?

 - Is your social media follower count growing?

 - Are you reaching your target market of ideal supporters?

 - Are your constituents satisfied?
 (This can be tracked through surveys and reviews.)